Hanalei Hawaii, USA Travel Guide

 Kauai provides good access to medical care.

 Kauai has two main hospitals in Lihue: Wilcox Medical Center and Kauai Medical Clinic.
-These facilities offer comprehensive medical services.
+These facilities offer thorough medical services.

 Emergency services (ambulance, fire, police) are accessible by dialing 911 from any phone.
-This is the universal emergency number in the U.S.
+This is the the universal number for emergencies in the U.S.

 Pharmacies, like CVS and Longs Drugs, are available in larger towns like Lihue and Kapa'a for prescription refills and over-the-counter medications.
 Tap water in Hanalei and throughout Kauai is generally safe to drink.
 Carry a reusable water bottle to reduce plastic waste and stay hydrated.